What is Duty Free & Travel Retail?

-Duty free & travel retail is a global industry* that encompasses the sale of goods to international travellers.
+Duty free & travel retail is a global industry that generated annual retail sales of US$ 68.6 bn in 2017 and encompasses the sale of goods to international travellers.
 Duty free shops are exempt from the payment of certain local or national taxes and duties, normally with the requirement that the goods are only sold to travellers who will take them out of the country.

 Products that can be sold duty free vary by jurisdiction and different rules based on duty calculations, allowance restrictions and other factors.